COMING AUGUST 30TH, 2022

 “Remember that when you meet your new partner.”

 Shit.
 “I don’t need a partner.”
-She thought a moment.
+She thought for a moment.
 “Unless Bobby Flay’s available.
 I mean, we would slay every cooking challenge.
 Wait.”
 She lifted her hands, shifting her thoughts to her dream cooking partner.
 “Anne Burrell.
 I choose Anne.
 Though, I could take direction from either of them in the kitchen.”